Classification of the Indigenous peoples of the Americas

-Classification of Indigenous peoples of the Americas is based upon cultural regions, geography, and linguistics.
+Historically, classification of the Indigenous peoples of the Americas is based upon cultural regions, geography, and linguistics.
 Anthropologists have named various cultural regions, with fluid boundaries, that are generally agreed upon with some variation.
-These cultural regions are broadly based upon the locations of Indigenous peoples of the Americas from early European and African contact beginning in the late 15th century.
+These cultural regions are broadly based upon the locations of the Indigenous peoples of the Americas from early European and African contact beginning in the late 15th century.
 When Indigenous peoples have been forcibly removed by nation-states, they retain their original geographic classification.
 Some groups span multiple cultural regions.
+Peoples can also be classified by genetics, technology, and social structure.

 Canada, Greenland, United States, and northern Mexico

 In the United States and Canada, ethnographers commonly classify Indigenous peoples into ten geographical regions with shared cultural traits, called cultural areas.
 Greenland is part of the Arctic region.
 Some scholars combine the Plateau and Great Basin regions into the Intermontane West, some separate Prairie peoples from Great Plains peoples, while some separate Great Lakes tribes from the Northeastern Woodlands.